 Our PCW programs allow residents of the communities we serve to take small-scale actions that, together, can have a significant impact on health and wellness.
 But perhaps most importantly, our programs give community members a voice — and the opportunity to positively influence public health for the benefit of their loved ones, friends and neighbors.

 Gregory Crowley, PhD

 About Partners for Community Wellness

-- Partners for Community Wellness (PCW) is a group made up of community members who engage with Dartmouth-Hitchcock Health (D-HH) as advisors, advocates and philanthropists to improve community health and wellness across the D-HH service area.
+- Partners for Community Wellness (PCW) is a group made up of community members who engage with Dartmouth Health as advisors, advocates and philanthropists to improve community health and wellness across the Dartmouth Health service area.

 - Philanthropy.
 PCW members donate time and money to improve the conditions that contribute to health in communities such as education, transportation, food security, and financial stability.